UNDERGRADUATE COURSES

 AE443 Computational Aerodynamics

-Simplification of the Navier-Stokes equations for steady, attached flows.
-Integral formulation of potential flow equations for subsonic flows, panel methods, inverse airfoil design using a panel method.
-Method of Characteristics in two dimensional potential flows.
-Numerical solution of the Transonic Small Disturbance equation using Finite Difference methods, upwind differencing in supersonic regions.
+Simplification of the Navier-Stokes equations for steady, attached flows. integral formulation of inviscid, irrotational flow equations for subsonic flows, panel methods.
+Design optimization of an airfoil with a panel method.
+Inverse airfoil design based on a panel method.
+Characteristic lines.
+Discretization of the Transonic Small Disturbance equation on Cartesan grids using Finite Difference methods, upwind differencing in supersonic regions.
+Numerical solution of transonic flows over airfoil profiles.
 Numerical solution of unsteady Full Potential Flow equation in curvilinear coordinate systems.

 General characterization of hypersonic flow, inviscid hypersonic flow, viscous hypersonic flow, high temperature effects.